anywhichway/cxproduct/README.md

 npm install cxproduct

-Browser code can also be found in the browser directory at https://github.com/anywhichway/browser.

 # Documentation

 new CXProduct(arrayOfArrays,{cache}={}) - Creates a virtual Cartesian cross-product based on the arrays.
 A copy of the top level wrapping array is created,